Skip to content

 Capturing a Specific Window

 Sometimes, you only need to capture a single application window, excluding everything else on your screen.
-This is particularly useful for tutorials or bug reports where focusing on one element is crucial. macOS allows for this with a slight modification to the screenshot shortcut.
+This is particularly useful for tutorials or bug reports where focusing on one element is crucial.
+MacOS allows for this with a slight modification to the screenshot shortcut.

 Press Command (⌘) + Shift + 4.
 Your cursor will transform into a crosshair.
 Now, press the Spacebar.
 The crosshair will change into a camera icon.
 Hover this camera icon over the window you wish to capture; the window will be highlighted.
 Click your mouse or trackpad.
 The screenshot of just that window will be saved to your desktop, often with a subtle shadow around it for depth.